Short and Long-Term Hormonal Responses to the FasciaBlaster®

 by Ashley Black

 I am not a hormone specialist, I am a fascia specialist.
 We all agree hormones are very tricky and have almost infinite causes for fluctuation.
 In our scientific research, one of our goals was to rule out the FasciaBlaster as one of those causes (of hormone fluctuations), which we did.
-The effect of FasciaBlasting on hormone levels in our independent study showed all fluctuations to be within normal parameters.
+The effect of FasciaBlasting on hormone levels in our study showed all fluctuations to be within normal parameters.
 What we directly mean by “normal parameters” is that there were positive effects on hormones, like if one were to begin an exercise program (see below).

 To understand the effects of the FasciaBlaster, 35 women between the ages of 25-50 were studied over the course of 90 days.
 The subjects were baseline tested with blood analysis, ultrasounds, DEXA scans, metabolic testing, and an extensive questionnaire.
 In order to analyze both short and long-term effects, the study was broken down into two phases.
 The following hormones were analyzed:

 – Testosterone: primary male sex hormone present in men and women

 – DHEA Sulfate: an adrenal hormone

 – Estradiol: the most common estrogen measured, produced by ovaries and adrenals